rctn/pseudocerebellum/docs/about.rst

 Representation (HRR; 1991 :cite:`PlateT-1991`, 2003 :cite:`PlateTA-2003`), have made the building of an
 efficient associative memory into a practical problem of major significance.
+Even if the cerebellum were not exactly an associative memory of the kind we have envisaged, understanding it in engineering terms can be of great value to fields such as robotics.
+Cerebellum's importance for motor learning and control is undisputed, its size has increased with the level of evolution--in mammals it has more neurons than the rest of the brain--and the circuit is uniform and relatively simple.

+..
+Per Bruno

 We will start with neuroanatomy.
 Where do inputs to the cerebellum come from and in what numbers?
 Where do outputs go and in what